pou426/cslp-16-17/README.md

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------

-Test input scripts:
+Input scripts:
 ------------------------------------------------------------------------------
+Testing scripts:

-Testing scripts for part 3 are included in the folder '/input_scripts_part_3/' as well as '/cslp/src/test/'.
+Testing scripts for part 3 are included in the folder '/input_scripts/' as well as '/cslp/src/test/'.
 The former includes input text scripts with different input paramters and area specification, where as the later contains JUnit tests to test various methods in the program.

+Experimentation scripts:
+Scripts used to perform experiments are included in the '/exp_scripts/' folder.

+All input scripts contains comments in the beginning to state what aspect they tests/experiment with.

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------

-Test input scripts:
+Output:
 ------------------------------------------------------------------------------
-Output from the console is redirected to ./cslp/bin/output_files/output.txt
+Output of summary statistics from the console is redirected to ./cslp/bin/output_files/output.txt